pendulum-chain/pendulum-solidity-wrapper/README.md

 Here is the conversion from primitive type to currency id: https://github.com/pendulum-chain/pendulum/blob/main/runtime/common/src/chain_ext.rs#L124-L143

-Access to new currency id required deployment of new psp pendulum smart contract instance and initializing the contract with correct type_id, code and issuer to support mapping on the chain side.
+Access to new currency id requires deployment of new psp pendulum smart contract instance and initializing the contract with correct type_id, code and issuer to support mapping on the chain side.